 Set Up Google Analytics and Tracking

-Google Analytics is free to use so there’s no reason why you shouldn’t install it on your website.
-The tool provides you with insights into how your website is performing, how users are interacting with your pages, and what content is attractive to visitors.
-The information you can gather from Google Analytics can be used for PPC and beyond.
+Google Analytics is free to use, so there’s no reason why you shouldn’t install it on your website.
+The tool provides insights into how your website is performing, how users interact with your pages, and what content is attractive to visitors.
+The information gathered from Google Analytics can be used for PPC and beyond.

 As a note, we’re going to dive specifically into paid search ads (those little guys you see in search engines) here.